5 Ways Your Office Is Giving You a Headache (and what you can do about it!)

 4. Fast Food

 Office workers love fast food as a way to satisfy cravings and fill up quickly on the go.
 But that takeout lunch special may be causing your headaches.
-Many fast foods contains MSG (monosodium glutamate) a popular food additive used in a wide range of processed, packaged, and restaurant foods.
+Many fast foods contain MSG (monosodium glutamate) a popular food additive used in a wide range of processed, packaged, and restaurant foods.
 Like other headache triggers, MSG launches its attack by dilating blood vessels and exciting certain nerves in the brain.

 Photo by ebruli